welpo/tabi/content/_index.md

 max_posts = 4
 +++

-Tabi is a simple theme for [Zola](https://www.getzola.org/).
+Tabi is a fast, lightweight, and modern [Zola](https://getzola.org) theme.
 It aims to be a personal page and home to blog posts.
-It features responsive design, dark and light modes, and high performance.
+It features responsive design, dark and light modes, custom shortcodes, and much more.